 The site visit at the American College premises in Nicosia took place on December 2, 2019.
-The Committee met with members of the Governing Board of the college.
-In particular, the Committee met the Chairman Dr. Marios Americanos, the Head of the Business Department, Director of Research and Chairman of the Internal Quality Assurance Committee Dr. Charalambos Louca, the Distance Learning Administrator and Member of the Internal Quality Assurance Committee Dr. Andreas Petasis, and the Head of the Hospitality and Tourism Department and Member of the Internal Quality Assurance Committee Dr. Charalambos Louca, the Distance Committee Dr. Constantinos Iacovou.
+The External Evaluation Committee met with members of the Governing Board of the college.
+In particular, the Committee met the Chairman Dr. Marios Americanos, the Head of the Business Department, Director of Research and Chairman of the Internal Quality Assurance Committee Dr. Charalambos Louca, the Distance Learning Administrator and Member of the Internal Quality Assurance Committee Dr. Andreas Petasis, and the Head of the Hospitality and Tourism Department and Member of the Internal Quality Assurance Committee Dr. Constantinos Iacovou.
 The Committee also met members of the faculty teaching staff of various disciplines who assisted in the presentation of the program of studies.
 More precicely, the Committee met Dr. Christina Tsolaki (HRM), Dr. Georgia Thrasyvoulou (Organisational Psychology), Dr. Ifigenia Efthimiou (Mathematics and Statistics), Mr. Martinos Martoudes (Acc & Fin), Mr. Theocharis Millas (Acc & Fin), Dr. Yiannos Rossides (Marketing) and Ms. Chrystalla Kazara (Acc & Fin).

 The documents that were provided and examined included the Application for Evaluation-Accreditation of the Program of Study, the brochure of the American College of Cyprus, the student handbook, the test for English language examination, and an issue of the "Cyprus Journal of Sciences" which is a peer-reviewed multidisciplinary journal published by the American College.

-Furthermore, the Committee interviewed a group of undergraduate students, administrative personnel related to admissions, registration, library facilities.
-IT and other administration support.
-Finally, the the Committee visited some of the College facilities.
+Furthermore, the Committee interviewed a group of students who are currently studing in the Diploma program as well as students studing in other programs (Bachelor and MBA), administrative personnel related to admissions, registration, library facilities, IT and other administration support.
+Finally, the Committee visited some of the College facilities.
 More specifically, we visited teaching areas, the College's library, student meeting and recreational rooms, staff offices and some open areas.